-- There is a Health Clinic.
+- There is a Health Clinic 4 km from our Base Camp.
 They do not act as a pharmacy, so you will need to bring all drugs required for the duration of your stay. - There is a small supermarket, a hotel (with cold beer & counter meals).
 There is a garage with a resident mechanic. - Pay phones are available and only Telstra CDMA mobile phones operate.
 It is advisable to bring your own supply of stamps. - There is an internet café at the shire office.
 We hope to be able to make the HQ computer available at allocated times also.